Roasted Spaghetti Squash Veggie Meal is simple and delightful.

 Next, I add a layer of chopped yellow bell peppers and onions.

-Followed with a layer of peas.
+Followed by a layer of peas.

 I also add an additional layer of chopped fresh baby spinach.

 Shredded mozzarella cheese tops the spinach layer.

 Next, I give each Roasted Spaghetti Squash Veggie Meal a drizzle of olive oil.

 Finally, I season each meal with a hint of Himalayan sea salt and a sprinkle of parmesan cheese.
 Since my hubby doesn’t have to deal with food allergies I also add freshly ground black pepper to his meal.

 This meal is incredibly easy to modify to suit individual tastes or dietary restrictions.
 Therefore, enjoy a Roasted Spaghetti Squash Veggie Meal as is, or feel free to add additional ingredients; e.g., black beans, crushed red pepper flakes, toasted pine nuts, carrots, tomatoes, asparagus, garlic, pesto, marinara or pasta sauce, etc…

 A Go Green Salad makes a great companion to a Roasted Spaghetti Squash Veggie Meal.